eklem/search-index-cookbook/doc/topics/browser-search-box.md

 # Browser search with autosuggest
+There is a standard called [OpenSearch](http://www.opensearch.org/) that defines what a search engine should return and have to be autodiscovered by browsers' search box.

 ## What you need
 - A search index
 - norch (with search-index) installed, pointing to your search index
-- A frontend, i.e norch-angular-app or your frontend
+- A frontend, i.e norch-angular-app or any other search frontend of your choice

 ## Duplicate the norch matcher
 You don't have to duplicate it, but okay to not ruin your search solution's autosuggest, if you have one.